 Category: English

-The correct sentence structure in English is Place-Adverb-Subject-Verb.
-The place (in the library) should come first, followed by the adverb (quietly), the subject (students), and finally, the verb (study).
+The correct sentence structure in English is Time-Subject-Verb-Object.
+The time (next week) should come first, followed by the subject (the team), the verb (will compete), and finally, the object (the championship).
 The correct option (a) follows this structure.

-The correct sentence structure in English is Adverb-Subject-Verb-Object.
-The adverb (quickly) should come first, followed by the subject (the workers), the verb (constructed), and finally, the object (the building).
+The correct sentence structure in English is Place-Subject-Adverb-Verb.
+The place (on the mountain) should come first, followed by the subject (the climbers), the adverb (fearlessly), and finally, the verb (climbed).
 The correct option (a) follows this structure.

 “Always, for breakfast, she, eats, oatmeal.”